 Female and feminine are the terms used for women.
 While female refers to a biological category, feminine is a cultural concept which a society traditionally associates with a woman.
 Feminism is a protest against the exploitation and subjugation of women by men.
 The subordinate position of women in family and society is a product of the patriarchal society, a society controlled by men.
 Since ages men have dominated women for their power, position and pleasure.
 They denied women for very long any access to education, property, profession and power.
 Feminism started in European countries and America in the nineteenth century primarily as an agitation for women's right to vote.
 Soon it came to include demands of right to property and other economic rights.
-A voice for the proper education of women in America, England, Australia and some other countries of Europe got the right to vote in the second and third decades of the twentieth century.
+A voice for the proper education of women and their entry into various professions was also raised.
+After a long and sustained agitation, women in America, England, Australia and some other countries of Europe got the right to vote in the second and third decades of the twentieth century.
 Women's right to property was also legalized.
 After 1960s feminism became a world wide phenomenon and came to include women of different cultures, social strata and political set ups.
 What is known as feminism to day is a combination of various approaches and agenda concerning the uplift of women in society.
 Of the various forms of feminism the most prominent are liberal feminism, Marxist and socialist feminism and radical feminism.
 Feminism is basically a twentieth century movement but its origin goes back to late eighteenth century or even earlier.
 Two of the most remarkable books containing principles of feminism have been Mary Wollstonecraft's A Vindication of the Rights of Woman published in 1792 and J. S. Mill's The Subjection of Women which was published in 1869.